 As little as £12 could provide someone with shoes for a year or £75 will train a village doctor to recognise symptoms of TB.
 It's actions like this that can make all the difference to the way someone thinks and you could be the one to make that change.
 Organise your fundraising event or do something bigger - ride a bike round India, why not?!

-Visit the World Leprosy Day website to find out more about the events that took place on 26 January 2014 and how you can get involved.
+Visit the World Leprosy Day website to find out more about the events that took place this year and how you can get involved.
 And click here to find out about the work Leprosy Missions are carrying out.Home › January › World Leprosy Day